About Sonny Gray

-Sonny has been named the starting pitcher for opening day on March 31, 2014 when the Oakland A's will face the Cleveland Indians.
+Sonny was named the starting pitcher for opening day on March 31, 2014 as the Oakland A's faced the Cleveland Indians.

 October 18, 2013 - Sonny has surgery on his fractured thumb and is expected back by Spring.
 October 10, 2013 - Sonny is giving the starting job in a deciding game against the Detroit Tigers.
 Sonny suffers a fracture of his on left thumb in a loss to Detroit as the A's lose 3-0.

 October 6, 2013 - Sonny pitiches 8 scoreless innings against the Detroit Tigers in postseason play as the Athletics win 1-0.

 August 15, 2013 - Sonny gets his first major league win in only his second start with nine strikeouts in eight innings as the Athletics beat the Astros 5-0.
 On

 August 9th, Sonny was called back up to the Oakland Athletics for his start aqgainst the Tronto Blue Jays.
 Previously on July 20, 2013, Sonny was sent back down to the Sacramento River Cats in order to allow him to pitch more regulary.
 Back on July 9th, Sonny was called up to the parent franhcise Oakland Athletics.
 Sonny Gray was currently playing for the Sacramento River Cats which is the